lfoppiano/grobid-quantities/doc/gettingStarted.rst

 Before you start
 ~~~~~~~~~~~~~~~~
-.. warning:: Grobid and grobid-quantities are `not compatible with Windows`_.
-Windows users can easily use Grobid and grobid-quantities through docker comtainers.
-See below.
+.. warning:: Grobid and grobid-quantities are `not compatible with Windows`_ and limited on Apple M1.
+While Windows users can easily use Grobid and grobid-quantities through docker containers, the support for grobid on ARM is under development, see the `latest discussion`_.

+.. warning:: Since grobid-quantities 0.7.3 (using grobid 0.7.3), we extended the support to JDK after version 11.
+This requires specifying the `java.library.path` explicitly.
+Obviously, *all these issues are solved by using Docker containers*.

 Install and build
 ~~~~~~~~~~~~~~~~~